 Product options are attributes like size, material and color, and product variants are unique combinations of these.

-For example, a small, blue t-shirt would be counted as one product variant, a large, green one would count as another.
+For example, a small, blue t-shirt would be counted as one product variant; a large, green one would count as another, and so on.

 Square doesn’t limit the number of options you can create, while Shopify limits you to just 3.
 And, while Square lets you create up to 250 variations of every product in your Square store, Shopify limits you to 100.